Does the idea of Euro trip sounds appealing to you?

 To sum up

 By comparing the price we figured out that the pass is worth buying in some particular cases, especially if you like to go with the flow and you are generally very open and might change the itinerary of your Eurotrip the last minute.
-Then the pass is a good fit!
+Then this Euro rail pass is a good fit!

 We compared the prices – how much would it cost me to buy tickets for the same routes individually vs the price I paid with the pass plus extra charges.